webrtc/webrtc-org/native-code/development/prerequisite-sw/index.md

 `GYP_MSVS_VERSION=2015` in your environment.
 Keep in mind that this is not a suppported configuration however.

-### OS X
+### macOS

-Xcode 5 or higher.
+Xcode 9 or higher is required.
 Latest Xcode is recommended to be able to build all code.

 ### Android